Cannibalism in literature: American literature

 "Cannibalism in the Cars" is an 1868 short story by Mark Twain in which the narrator meets a member of Congress who talks about their descent into cannibalism on a train.
 Twain's use of "parliamentary cannibalism" satirizes 19th century American politics.

 Asian literature

-In Romance of the Three Kingdoms, Xiahou Dun engages in autocannibalism when he is shot in the eye in a show of bravery and filial piety towards his parents.
+In Romance of the Three Kingdoms, Xiahou Dun engages in autocannibalism when he is shot in the eye in a show of bravery and filial piety.
 Additionally, while Liu Bei is travelling, he takes shelter with a hunter overnight.
 The hunter is unable to hunt any animals to feed him, and murders his own wife so that the visiting warlord might have meat.
 This pleases Cao Cao when he hears of it, and the hunter is rewarded.
-This showed the Confucian values of being filial and of respecting those of a higher rank than oneself, along with the lack of value women had at the time.
+This showed the Confucian values of being filial and of respecting those of a higher rank than oneself, along with low status assigned to women at the time.

+Multiple pieces of literature were inspired by an event during the An Lushan rebellion in the 8th century.
+During the defense of the city of Suiyang, two military officials named Zhang Xun and Xu Yuan sacrificed tens of thousands of civilians, including Zhang Xun's own concubine, to be eaten by their army to prevent starvation.
+Over time, the story of the cannibalized concubine inspired many novels and plays.
+Since many details were left out of the historical records, people were free to include their own interpretations.
+In the early Ming era, Yao Maoliang wrote the chuanqi drama Two Loyal Subjects (Shuangzhongji), in which Zhang Xun kills his concubine after she correctly guessed that he meant for her to be cooked.
+In the early Qing period, the novel Jinxiang ting was written, followed by a drama of the same title.
+Another chuanqi drama is Roseate Clouds in an Azure Sky (Bitian xia), in which the subordinates of Zhang Xun bury the concubine's meat rather than eating it.
+In another Qing drama, Integrity at Suiyang (Suiyang jie) by an unknown author, the otherwise often nameless concubine is given the name Cuiniang and appears as a kind of female knight-errant with a strong personality.
+An anonymous Puxian opera drama named Zhang Xun Kills His Concubine (Zhang Xun shaqie) interprets the story as a form of violence against women, while also dealing with women's sexuality.